proj-cc-att-aa/anthro-albo-cc/README.md

 ### Processed data

-To facilitate reproduction without repeating the computationally intensive raw-data extraction and preprocessing stages, the repository (`Data/`) provides the final processed climatic and socio-environmental covariates used immediately before model-data assembly and covariate binning.
+To facilitate reproduction without repeating the computationally intensive raw data extraction and preprocessing stages, the repository (`Data/`) provides the final processed climatic and socio-environmental covariates used immediately before model-data assembly and covariate binning.
 These files are derived from the original open datasets described above and are provided to enable users to reproduce downstream analyses without downloading and processing the complete original gridded climate, population and land-use archives.

 ---